 Site Experience [ASK OF ALL REPSONDENTS]

-Q6_1Using a scale from 1 to 10, where 1 means Poor and 10 means Excellent, please rate your overall experience at the site where you have fulfilled/are fulfilling your service obligation with the NHSC.
+Using a scale from 1 to 10, where 1 means Poor and 10 means Excellent, please rate your overall experience at the site where you have fulfilled/are fulfilling your service obligation with the NHSC.

-Q6_2 Please explain the reason for the rating you provided of your overall experience at the site where you have fulfilled/are fulfilling your service obligation with the NHSC.
+Please explain the reason for the rating you provided of your overall experience at the site where you have fulfilled/are fulfilling your service obligation with the NHSC.
 (Capture open-ended response)